-- AFSA is the primary trade association for the American consumer credit industry, protecting access to credit and consumer choice.
+- AFSA is the primary trade association for the national consumer credit industry, protecting access to credit and consumer choice.

 - AFSA members provide consumers with many kinds of credit, including traditional installment loans, mortgages, vehicle finance and cards.
 AFSA members do not provide payday or vehicle title loans.

 - AFSA provides the consumer credit industry and the consumers we serve with a voice in Washington and access to the media and investment community.
 It also provides research, policy advice and issues management at both the federal and the state level.

 - AFSA promotes best practices within the industry through discussion within areas of business and committees of professional interest.